gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 certificate authenticity.

 NOTE:
-For installations that use self-signed certificates, Omnibus GitLab provides a way to manage these certificates.
+For installations that use self-signed certificates, the Linux package provides a way to manage these certificates.
 For more technical details how this works, see the [details](#details-on-how-gitlab-and-ssl-work) at the bottom of this page.